OneGet/MicrosoftDockerProvider/README.md

 #### Install a Docker image from the online Package repository

 The Docker installer for Windows is now available in an online package repository.
 They can be found and installed using the Docker provider of PackageManagement (a.k.a. <a href="http://www.oneget.org">OneGet</a>) PowerShell module.
 The provider needs to be installed before using it.
 The following PowerShell cmdlets can be used to install the provider.
-* Import-Module -Name Docker -Force
+* Import-Module -Name DockerMsftProvider -Force
-* Import-Packageprovider -Name Docker -Force
+* Import-Packageprovider -Name DockerMsftProvider -Force

 Once the provider is installed and imported, you can search, download, or install Docker using OneGet PowerShell cmdlets:
 * Find-Package